Blackjack Mulligan: Personal life

 In 1990, Blackjack Mulligan and his son Kendall Windham were arrested by the US Secret Service in a joint investigation with the Florida Department of Law Enforcement (FDLE) for counterfeiting.
 The authorities found close to $500,000 in phony $20 bills.
 As a result of a plea agreement, both father and son spent 24 months in a federal prison and were released in 1992.

 In 2007, Windham published his book titled True Lies and Alibis, which tells about his personal life and his professional wrestling career.

 In 2012, Windham, a born again Christian, was ordained a minister by Divine Hearts Ministry located in Lake Saint Louis, Missouri.
-He was very devoted to spending the time he had remaining to spreading the word of God.
-He felt his ordination could help him in this endeavor.

 In July 2015, Windham was named as a defendant in a 2015 lawsuit filed by WWE after they received a letter from him indicating that he intended to sue them for concussion-based injuries sustained during his tenure with them.
 He was represented by attorney Konstantine Kyros, who is involved in several other lawsuits involving former WWE wrestlers.
 Over two years after his death, US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.